shubhamsanjaystw/iventors_initiatives-task/README.md

  The program does not take any input as it checks the returend value with the corrrect answer to check if code passes the test cases or not.

  ## Output
- The output consist of a line stating the function called and the arguments passed Following some lines print True or False depending on the test case was passes or not.
+ -The output consist of a line stating the function called and the arguments passed -Following some lines print True or False depending on the test case was passes or not.
- The last section is Benchmarking where the results has been shown.
+ -The last section is Benchmarking where the results has been shown.

  ## Run
  Open it in any code editor and run the file in python compiler.